HubReb/mmt_foil_exp/results.md

     * de: dark blue over the boy, the door and the left edge of the wall and left side of bottom
     * graffitis: blue on the left side of the door
+* 6:
+    * un: red hotspot on right half of skateboard
+    * tres: dark blue around the boy and the skateboard
+    * jeune: blue on the boy's forearm (left) and dark blue over his head
+    * garcon: see jeune
+    * joue (plays): same as tres but weaker
+    * un: light blue on the right doorstep
+    * de: light blue on the ground left of the skateboard, dark blue on the right side and under the skateboard
+    * ballon: dark blue left from skateboart, over boy and right from skateboard on the ground
+    * basket: same as joue
+    * sur: see basket
+    * un: see basket
+    * tapis: dark blue on the left edge of the door, blue on the left edge of skateboard
+    * à: see de
+    * còtè: dark blue over boy's head , dark blue left and right of skateboard
+    * d': mostly joue
+    * un: dark blue on left image edge, skateboard, bottom right edge of image and door
+    * bàtiment: dark blue on the left of the skateboard on the bottom, the left edge of the door, and blue on the right wall
+* 12
+    * un: red hotspot left of the boy's face
+    * très: blue over the right side of the skateboard, dark blue next to the boy (right side)
+    * jeune: blue over the boy's head, dark blue next to the boy (right side)
+    * garçon:blue over the right side of the skateboard, dark blue over his head
+    * joue: light blue to yellow over the boy's head, dark blue on the right side next to the skateboard
+    * avec: blue right of the skateboard, dark blue beneath it and then left
+    * un: light blue on the top right corner of the door frame and dark blue to the left of the kid
+    * skateboard: dark blue over the boy's head on the left side of the door, next to the skateboard on the right
+    * sur: light blue over the boy's head, dark blue spot right of the skateboard
+    * la: yellow to red hotspot left over the boy's head
+    * marche: light blue on the top right corner of the door frame and on the right side on the ground on the image edge,  dark blue next to the skateboard on the right
+    * devant: dark blue  next to the skateboard on the right and over the boy and on the boy's face and chest
+    * un: light blue left and over the boy's head and on his right forearm
+    * bàtiment: same as skateboard, but dark blue on the left side of the image at the height of the boy's chest
+* 20
+    * un: light blue to yellow on the boy's face
+    * très: yellow to red hotspot on the boy's right arm, dark blue above his head and left door frame at boy's head and neck height
+    * jeune: yellow to red hotspot on the boy's right arm, dark blue above his head
+    * garçon: yellow hotspot on the boy's right arm
+    * joue: light blue on the boy's right arm and left doorstep edge; dark blue on upper door edge
+    * avec: light blue on the boy's right arm and dark blue on middle of door and on upper door edge
+    * un: blue on left wheel of skateboard dark blue on middle of door (two spots) and above boy's head
+    * skateboard: dark blue over and above boy dark blue on middle of door and right to skateboard
+    * sur: light blue on the boy's right arm and yellow to red hotspot on upper door left edge end
+    * la: light blue on middle of door and dark blue over boy's head and chest and on skateboards left wheel
+    * marche: blue on left wall (height of boy's chest), dark blue on  left door frame at boy's head and neck height and above and on right side of doorstep and one 1cm beneath that
+    * devant: red hotspot on upper door left edge end; blue on boy's right hand
+    * une: light blue on boy's face and dark  blue on middle of door
+    * maison: dark blue on boy's right arm and left door edge in height of his head